-The rate of contributions you pay from April 2014 will be based on your actual pensionable pay.
+The rate of contributions are based on your actual pensionable pay.
 There are nine different contribution rates ranging from 5.5% to 12.5% - see the table below.
 Your employer will assess the rate of your contributions for each employment based on your actual pay.